It’s all about Return On Investment (ROI). It’s always about ROI.

 That would be an increase in revenue of $2000/month ($500 x 4).
 If you’re current online presence consists of a bad website, or no website and weak or no social media; this is a very realistic expectation if you utilize a knowledgeable marketing company.
 You should be comfortable with an approximate budget of $2500 for the website and $1500 for the Local Search and social media build out.
 The big variable here is your content – Do you have good, existing copy of your history, mission/vision statement, services and so on?
 A few quick videos are extremely helpful in jump starting your SEO.
 So these things need considered and you’re website can be turning a very good profit within six months of the launch (it takes a little while to build up the engagement).

 That’s for starters.
 There’s also the ongoing maintenance of your site to consider.
 This doesn’t have to be overly elaborate, but it has to be something.
-We prefer to train appropriate member(s) of the company in maintaining your blog/social media with occasional, quality posts, so the SEO doesn’t drop due to inactivity (Google ranks this).
-It also allows you to organically expand on your SEO.
-We maintain our plastic surgeon’s online presence, but their’s a higher lifetime worth with this clientele, so it’s necessary to keep up with the Joneses.
+I prefer to train appropriate member(s) of the company in maintaining your blog/social media with occasional, quality posts, so the SEO doesn’t drop due to inactivity (Google ranks this).
+It also allows you to organically expand on your SEO and engage with prospects.
+I off-boarded my plastic surgeon’s online presence in February (2017).
+Leads have reduced slightly (you get out of it what you put into it), but the return on the investment has still been astounding.

 The importance of online reviews for medical practitioners and auto repair shops